Dr Sarah French

 Lecturer in Higher Education

-Sarah is an interdisciplinary researcher with research interests spanning the fields of higher education, theatre and performance, cinema and gender studies.
-She has published widely in the areas of feminist theatre and performance, film and philosophy, television studies and higher education.
+Sarah is an interdisciplinary researcher with research interests spanning the fields of higher education, theatre and performance, cinema, cultural studies and gender studies.
+She has published widely in the areas of feminist theatre and performance, film and philosophy and higher education.

 French, S. 2017.
 Staging Queer Feminisms: Sexuality and Gender in Australian Performance 2005-2015.
 Basingstoke: Palgrave Macmillan.